-- is likely to suffer neglect or refuses to care for himself or herself, posing a threat to his or her well-being; and,
+- Refuses to care for himself or herself, posing a threat to his or her well-being.

 Involuntary Examination court orders may be issued for examination up to 72 hours.
 Involuntary Placement petitions are heard within five days, with a public defender appointed to represent the patient.
 If the court concludes the patient meets statutory criteria, it may order involuntary treatment for up to six months.

 Law Enforcement are also authorized to transport an individual to an evaluation facility if there is reason to believe the individual’s behavior meets statutory guidelines for involuntary examination under the Baker Act.

 Meridian staff is also qualified to advise those struggling with substance use issues under the Hal S. Marchman Alcohol and Other Drug Services Act of 1993, derived from a combination of 1970 statutes commonly referred to as the “Marchman Act.”